Koumala, Queensland: History

 British colonisation at Koumala began in the early 1860s when Mark Millet Christian established the Kelvin Grove pastoral farming station.
 In 1867, after some Aboriginal people had speared cattle at this pastoral lease, the Native Police troopers chased members of the clan to some islands offshore and when they tried to return to the mainland "such a lesson was administered" to keep them from "committing outrages in that locality".

 Koumala Post Office opened on 28 February 1884.

 The town was part of the former Shire of Sarina.

 Koumala State School opened in August 1922.
 The railway goods shed and associated huts doubled for school purposes from 1922 to 1923 when a proper school house was built, as well as for social functions until a hall was built.

-Yukan State School opened on 1929 and closed circa 1942.
+Yukan State School opened in 1929 and closed circa 1942.

 On Sunday 30 May 1954, the Catholic Church of the Holy Family was officially opened by Bishop Andrew Gerard Tynan.
 It has now closed.
 It was at 18-20 Graham Street (21.6098°S 149.2448°E).
 The church building is still extant.